 - It is sufficient to select TikTok for the placement.
 All other apps are currently not relevant in German-speaking countries.
 Additionally, you can set whether users can comment on or download your ad.

 - In terms of targeting, you have two options to choose from:

 - You can either work with audiences previously created in the TikTok library.
-Also, there is a possibility to create Lookalike Audiences, as it is known from Facebook.
+There is also the possibility to create Lookalike Audiences, as it is known from Facebook.

 - The second variant is to create a new target group according to interests/behavior and demographic characteristics.
 Behavior here means the user's interaction with the video.
 The choices here are "watched to the end", "liked", "commented" and "shared".

 - The budget and schedule are also set via the manager.
 Bid settings can also be made here.
 The following strategies are available here:

 - Costs per thousand impressions (CPM; costs per mille)

 - Costs per thousand views (CPV; costs per thousand views)